Wolftronics-SBC/TrackerData/README.md

 ## Poster
 [Poster](https://github.com/hariharsubramanyam/TrackerData/blob/master/Poster.pdf)

+## Inertial output
+The **cleaned** inertial data is in each folder.
+The name of the file indicates who the inertial data was collected from.

 ## Tracker output
 Notice there is no output for the tracker and there is no ground truth.
 These can be generated using the [ObjectTracker Repo](https://github.com/hariharsubramanyam/ObjectTracker).
 We have not included the files because generating them for different scales and perspective transforms would yield many extra files.